oxyplot/oxyplot.github.io/index.md

 ### Documentation

-The documentation can be found at [docs.oxyplot.org].
+The documentation can be found at [oxyplot.readthedocs.io].
 Note that it is under construction.
 Please contribute!

 ### Questions

-Use the discussion forum at [oxyplot.userecho.com] if you have questions regarding the library.
-You can also try the [chat room], [Stack Overflow] or the [Xamarin forum].
+Use [Stack Overflow] if you have questions regarding the library.
+You can also try the [chat room] or the [Xamarin forum].

 ### Issues

-Feature requests and bugs should be added to the [issues] section at GitHub.
+Feature requests and bug reports should be added to the [issues] section at GitHub.
 Please do not use the issues section for questions.

 ### Announcements